-Research Expertise: Consumer and firm behavior in banking markets, the design of sound public policy in banking
+Research Expertise: Consumer and firm behavior in banking markets, behavioral economics, industrial organization.

 A critical question in the policy debate about payday lending is whether other financial institutions can plausibly provide attractive and lower‐priced substitutes for standard payday loans.
 In this study, Professor Victor Stango presents several new pieces of evidence addressing the question, focusing on whether credit unions, which are often held as the strongest potential competitors to payday lenders, might viably compete in the payday loan market.

-Active efforts to organize the Graduate School of Administration, as it was known in 1981, were launched under the leadership of Alexander F. McCalla, professor of agricultural economics and former dean of the UC Davis College of Agricultural and Environmental Sciences.
+Active efforts to organize the Graduate School of Administration, as it was known in 1981, were launched under the leadership of Professor Emeritus Alexander F. McCalla, professor of agricultural economics and former dean of the UC Davis College of Agricultural and Environmental Sciences.
 McCalla was asked to serve as the founding dean of the nascent program from 1979 to 1981.
-Together with a 13-memberplanning committee, McCalla was responsible for the School’s initial organization and development.
+Together with a 13-member planning committee, McCalla was responsible for the School’s initial organization and development.

 In this paper, Associate Professor Victor Stango and co-author Jonathan Zinman from Dartmouth College posit that consumer lenders shroud interest rates and market “low monthly payments” to price discriminate on “fuzzy math” or “payment/interest bias”: consumers’ pervasive tendency to underestimate borrowing costs when an interest rate is not disclosed.

 In 2010, Associate Professor Victor Stango was awarded over $130,000 to study how behavioral biases correlate with each other in the population at large and how they interact in everyday financial decision-making.